rackerlabs/rackspace-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

       Ray Tracing Time:     2.1399 seconds
         Image I/O Time:     0.0174 seconds

-TRun the following command and notice the ray tracing time so that you can compare it to your parallel run:
+Run the following command and notice the ray tracing time so that you can compare it to your parallel run:

     mpirun -np 4 --hostfile ~/mpi_hosts ./tachyon ../../scenes/teapot.dat -format BMP